SAP IDM & MIM End-of-Life: How to Plan Your Identity Migration

 Navigating the Identity Management Market Landscape

 The identity and access management (IAM) market has matured considerably in recent years with numerous established and emerging platforms worth serious consideration.
-While vendor-recommended solutions offer integration advantages, they’re not the only options:
+While certain recommended routes offer integration advantages, they’re not the only options:

 • Hybrid IGA platforms: Designed to support on-prem, hybrid, and cloud deployment needs.
 For organizations working in a hybrid operational model or those planning a gradual migration to the cloud, these platforms can be an ideal solution.